wcheng95/Mini-CW/README.md

 `         cancel current TX/playback
 ```

 Mute suppresses sidetone only; it does not disable keyOut.
-Message memories are
-plain text.
-There is no bracket macro expansion or `qsocalls.txt` lookup.
-Keyboard and message boundaries get one inserted space when needed, so a message,
-typed RST, and another message send in exact FIFO order without overlap.

-Keyer OP lookup reads `/fatfs/qsocalls.csv` when firmware owns FATFS at startup
+### Keyer OP lookup
-and after USB Drive is turned OFF.
-The CSV is `call,name`, with pre-normalized
+Keyer OP lookup reads `/fatfs/qsocalls.csv` The CSV is `call,name`, with pre-normalized
 uppercase calls up to 6 characters and names up to 11 characters:

 ```text